 Access a different level of thinking by assessing your current situation from a new viewpoint.
 Whenever I’m working with clients who feel stuck, this is the first thing I ask them to do.

 Imagine you are lost in the woods.
-You could keep moving forward looking for your way out.
+You could keep moving forward, looking for your way out.
 You could panic and go in circles.
 You could head back the way you came.
-You could, as I learned in camp, just sit still until help arrives.

 What could you see or notice differently from this perspective – a different route, people there to support you, the way out is closer than you thought?